 Fares refer to the payment or fee required for passage on a public transit vehicle.
 Passage can be purchased in various manners, including cash, pre-paid tickets, or pass.
-In CY 2020, the basic fare for an adult passenger utilizing the fixed route service was \$1.00.
-Discounted fares in CY 2020 of \$0.50 were made available to senior citizens and individuals with disabilities through subsidies provided by the FTA and ODOT.
-Other passes include an unlimited monthly pass for \$40.00.
+In CY 2023, the basic fare for an adult passenger utilizing the fixed route service was \$1.00.
+Discounted fares in CY 2023 of \$0.50 were made available to senior citizens and individuals with disabilities through subsidies provided by the FTA and ODOT.
+Youth and infants also receive discounted fares.
+Other passes include an unlimited monthly pass for \$40.00 and unlimited all-day pass good for 24 hours after first used for \$3.00.
 The higher fares required for complementary paratransit services provided by the paratransit program reflect the higher level of service.
-The FY 2020 ACRTA fares are cited in Table 3-2.
-ACRTA also has a demand service for the general public with those prices stated in Map 3-1
+The FY 2023 ACRTA fares are cited in Table 3-2.